1922 Philippine Senate elections: Quezon-Osmeña spilt

-When Warren G. Harding, then elected U.S. president, sent the Wood-Forbes Mission for the Philippine Islands in April 1921, Quezon became worried of Osmeña's autocratic party leadership.
+When U.S. President Warren G. Harding sent the Wood-Forbes Mission for the Philippine Islands in April 1921, Quezon became worried of Osmeña's autocratic party leadership.
 The mission's aim was to investigate the economic and political situation in the islands.
 For Quezon, Osmeña's leadership would harm the Nacionalista Party due to the financial mess of the Philippine National Bank.

 After the Wood-Forbes report was published, Quezon publicly campaigned against Osmeña.
 He stated that ever since the establishment of the Philippine government under the Jones Act, the Legislature and the Cabinet put Osmeña direct control of the Philippines' legislation and administration of public affairs.
 Appointments made by department secretaries to the Governor-General were "made upon Osmeña's initiative" or with his consent.
 He also blamed him for the Philippine National Bank's financial mess.
 In response to the leadership issue, in December 1921, Osmeña resigned for the speakership.
 That same month, representatives approved a resolution expressing confidence to Osmeña's leadership in government, the senate did not take action.

 The Council of Ten was then created to conciliate the two.
 Since most of its members were pro-Osmeña lawmakers, Quezon resigned as Senate President in January 1922.
 Osmeña reacted to this by begging him to withdraw his resignation.
 The debate between Osmeña and Quezon continued until February 1922.
 Due to the severity of the leadership crisis, Osmeña also resigned as Nacionalista Party leader with reluctance from its members.
-In February 17, 1922, Quezon formed the Partido Nacionalista Colectivista in Manila.
+On February 17, 1922, Quezon formed the Partido Nacionalista Colectivista in Manila.